joshtorres/acf-custom-font-icons/README.md

 There are 2 options you must set
 1) **Font CSS File Location** is a relative path to the css file that has the font classes in your theme.
 2) **CSS Class Prefix** (optional) is the font prefix you need to use in the css class (fa) this will default to `fa`
+3) **CSS Class Filter** (optional) is the class to filter by.
+It will only show icons that use this class.
+This will default to icon

 Thats it, go use your awesome fonts.